pydio/pydio-doc-admin-guide/3_storage_data_and_metadata/3_1_datasources.md

 ##### Defining peer address and path

-** TODO peer and folder **

-Here, the most important parameter will be the **PATH**.
+The **Peer Address** field lets you define the IP adress or hostname of the machine that really hosts to corresponding file systems.

+The **Path** is then the path to the directory on the server's file system that will be then served as the root of this datasource.
 In one word as in thousand : **THE PATH PARAMETER MUST BE AN ABSOLUTE PATH** on the chosen peer, which means it must be a path starting from the root of the chosen server.

+Once you have chosen a peer, note that the systems automatically discovers the available directories that are then presented in a popup list.

-The good news is that there are a couple of available keywords you can use in this field (and in any other field actually), that will be automatically resolved by the application to an absolute path (see below).
+Note also that there are a couple of available keywords you can use in this field (and in any other field actually), that will be automatically resolved by the application to an absolute path (see below).

 Possible values can then be: